Rasmussen Summer Research Fund

 Funding is specifically for student research, but a proposal may be initiated either by a faculty member or by a student with a confirmed faculty advisor.
 Students must be currently enrolled at Harvey Mudd College.
 Student-initiated proposals should be prepared in close collaboration with their faculty project advisor(s).

 How to Apply

-A call for proposals is extended to students and faculty on campus in late fall of each year.
-Proposals are accepted until early February.
-Students and faculty whose projects are selected are notified in March.
-Proposals should be sent to Professor Lelia Hawkins, by the due date specified on the Call for Proposals.
+A call for proposals is extended late fall of each year.
+Proposals should be submitted according to the directions in the call for proposals.
 Details regarding the structure and content of the proposal are laid out below.

 Proposal Structure and Content

 On the proposal cover sheet, state in one concise paragraph the importance of the project, the rationale for the approach to studying the topic, and the expected outcome if successful.

 Starting Date, Duration and Location of Proposed Research

 Research conducted away from the HMC campus needs an explanation for why the project will be conducted at that institution.